MCLDG-zz/blg-svlss-msvc/README.md

 * a Booking account for the Bookings microservice
 * an Airmiles account for the Airmiles microservice
 * an S3-Bucket account for the S3 website web interface.
 If you want to use only three accounts, you can optionally deploy this to the
-Tools account, i.e. the same account as the CodePipelines
+Tools account, i.e. the same account as the CodePipelines.
+The website S3 bucket will be created in this account.

 #### 2. Clone the sample Lambda function GitHub repository